loginom/loginom-help-en-omegat/data/processors/transformation/java-script/input-tables.md

 // Getting the columns array from the Columns object let arrayOfColumns = Array.from(InputTable.Columns);
-// Directing the values of the columns properties to the console arrayOfColumns.forEach(column => {
+// Outputting the values of the columns properties to the console arrayOfColumns.forEach(column => {
     console.log("Index: ", column.Index);
     console.log("Name: ", column.Name);